teateatea/heartbreaker/Classes/Magic-User.md

 | **Caspia** | [[Caspian Maestros\|Maestro]]                                        |     |
 | **Mur**    | [[Seiðkona - Murian Mages\|Seiðkona]] / [[Noita - Mura Mage\|Noita]] |     |

 Magic-Users can generally learn Spells based in other Paradigms without issue, so they rarely study Paradigms outside their own.
-If they do, this is treated as [[d) Multiclassing|Multiclassing]], which progresses more slowly than specializing.
+If they do, this is treated as [[Multiclassing|Multiclassing]], which progresses more slowly than specializing.
 <br><br><br>
 ___
 ### Magic-User Level Progression, continued